 To register, please print out and complete Summer Registration Form and submit with registration payment and optional tuition deposit, which may be paid at registration or is due by 6/15.

 - Summer Hours: 7:00 am-5:30 pm; 10th hour available for $8 per day.

 - Summer Tuition: 2 weeks Summer Tuition deposit is due 6/14 with the remainder of tuition paid in 2 payments on 7/1 and 8/1.
 If you are paying each week, a tuition deposit is due on 6/14 and then weekly payments are due each Monday starting on 7/1/19. *There are no tuition credits given for absences, vacation or illness.

 - Summer Registration Fee: $50 and an additional child’s fee is $45.
 Registration fees are non-refundable.

-- Musical Mondays with Mr. Robbie, our resident Music Together Specialist.
+- Musical Mondays with Music Together activities full of music and movement.

 - Tasty Tuesdays: The teachers will provide cooking experiences with the children.

-- Workout Wednesday with Sarah Hartig, our newest member on staff.
-Sarah is a certified children’s yoga teacher.
+- Workout Wednesday with Sarah Hartig, a certified children’s yoga teacher.
 She will guide the children through a yoga movement class each week.

 - Tinkering Thursday: We are experimenting and inventing things with the children everyday but on Tinkering Thursday our teachers will expand on STEAM (Science, Technology, Engineering, Arts and Math).
 A designated lesson from experimenting with the LEGO Simple Machine Kits to Snap Circuitry to working on intricate art processes, Thursday will surely elicit creativity and “out of the box” lessons.